-Osteoarthritis is a common form of arthritis that often affects the knee.
-In the first stage, symptoms are mild, but by the fourth, a person may need surgery.
+Osteoarthritis (OA) is a common form of arthritis that often affects the knee.
+In the early stages, a person may not notice any symptoms.
+In the later stages, however, they may experience mobility issues and may need a surgery.

-Osteoarthritis (OA) of the knee affects the bones, the cartilage, and the synovium in the knee joint.
+OA of the knee affects the bones, cartilage, and synovium in the knee joint.

-As these functions break down, they no longer protect the bones of the knee joint, and bone damage occurs.
+As these functions break down, they no longer protect the bones of the knee joint.
+This in turn can lead to bone damage.

 OA of the knee can cause pain and stiffness.
 The symptoms worsen over time.

-OA of the knee takes several years to develop, and it progresses in stages.
+OA of the knee takes several years to develop.
+Doctors often use stages to describe the progression.

 Stage 1: Minor